 Athlete in Training (AIT)

-An Athlete in Training (AIT) is a person with intellectual disabilities who trains in a Special Olympics sport but has not competed during the calendar year.
+An Athlete in Training (AIT) is a person who trains in a Special Olympics sport but has not competed during the calendar year.
 These athletes, if training under the umbrella of a school district or other agency, and are not traveling to train outside their school or agency, do not need to have a medical release form on file.
 They must, however, be registered via the Athlete in Training Roster.
 If confidentiality is an issue, then the first name and last initial of the athlete may be used instead of the full name.
 The head of delegation must include the athlete's date of birth, gender and sport in which they are training.
 This form can be found on page B-12.

 Young Athletes Program (YAP)